Liam Lawrence: PAOK

 After leaving Portsmouth on 13 August Lawrence agreed to join Greek side PAOK on a two-year contract.
 Lawrence would wear number 20 on his jersey.
 He made his official debut for the club on 23 August 2012 in a 2–1 home win against Rapid Wien.
-On 16 September 2012 he scored his first goal for the club against Asteras Tripoli.
+On 16 September 2012 he scored his first goal for the club against Asteras Tripolis.
 He scored a magnificent volley against fierce rivals Aris in a 4–1 home win.
-In his first season in the club he got sent-off twice, in matches against Aris and AEK.
+In his first season in the club he got sent-off twice, in matches against Aris and AEK Athens.

 Barnsley

 Lawrence joined Championship side Barnsley on 16 January 2014, signing a contract until the end of the 2013–14 season.
 He played 14 times for the Tykes scoring once as the side suffered relegation and at the end of the campaign he was not offered a new contract at Oakwell.

 Shrewsbury Town

 On 4 July 2014, Lawrence signed a two-year contract with League Two side Shrewsbury Town.
 He made his competitive debut on the first day of the league season on 9 August, as the captain, and set up James Collins in the 9th minute to open a 2–2 draw away to AFC Wimbledon.

 Having been sent off in a match against Northampton Town two weeks later, and subsequently serving a three-match suspension, Lawrence did not immediately regain his place in the side, having to wait until he was recalled for a League Cup third round tie at home against Norwich City on 23 September 2014.
 Lawrence had a hand in the winning goal, as his second-half free kick was headed on by Jermaine Grandison, for James Collins to loop over Norwich goalkeeper Declan Rudd.

 He scored his first goal for Shrewsbury on 1 November 2014, converting an injury time penalty away from home against Dagenham and Redbridge to seal a 2–1 win, extending the club's winning sequence in League Two to five matches, following this with the only goal of the game as Shrewsbury defeated Walsall in an FA Cup first round replay at the New Meadow.

 Lawrence scored both goals as Shrewsbury defeated Oxford United 2–0 on 21 March 2015, a 2nd-minute penalty and a 20-yard late free kick, taking his season tally to six in all competitions.
 A regular in the side during the season run-in, promotion to League One was secured in April 2015 after a 1–0 away win at Cheltenham Town, with the club ending the season as runners-up to Burton Albion.